RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - To circumcise every male in the tribe and every baby boy when he is eight days old.
 This was to be a sign of the covenant.

-NB: This covenant is why Jewish people to this see themselves as God's chosen people.
+NB: This covenant is why Jewish people see themselves as God's chosen people.
 As a sign of this, they still circumcise their baby boys when they are eight days old today.